neilchaudhuri/vidya-website/content/blog/secure-online-voting-is-the-future.md

 To achieve all of this, there will be a lot going on in a secure online voting platform--user interfaces, APIs, encryption, databases, multifactor authentication, monitoring.
 It will be tempting to add complexity to integrate it all, and we need to resist that temptation to overengineer.
-Otherwise, the application will become unsustainable for the mainainers and, much worse, unusable for its stakeholders, which will bring us right back to the status quo of a voting platform that diminshes the confidence we have in the integrity of our elections.
+Otherwise, the application will become unsustainable for the mainainers and, much worse, unusable for voters and others, which will bring us right back to the status quo of a voting platform that diminshes the confidence we have in the integrity of our elections.

 ---